Market Intelligence

 Rules:

-- prefer a specific MCP / AI agent infrastructure framing over "Not clearly evidenced publicly." when the official positioning is directionally clear
+- prefer specific product positioning over generic boilerplate when the official positioning is directionally clear

 - business_model must be one of: b2b, b2c, b2b2c, marketplace, enterprise, smb, developer, hybrid, unknown